cisha710/leaflet-challenge/README.md

 The color of the circular maker is dependent on the depth of the quake - deeper the earthquake, darker is the color of the marker.
 The depth categories have been chosen after studying different maps for reference.

-## Instruction:

-The app is hosted at the following site: